Baroness facing three-week suspension for calling Asian peer ‘Lord Poppadom’

 Parliament’s standards commissioner found that “on the balance of probabilities” she had used the phrase twice and that the harassment “related to race”.

-In a separate incident on the same visit, Conservative Lady Meyer complimented Ms Ribeiro-Addy’s hair and asked her if she could touch it, without waiting for a reply or permission.
+In a separate incident on the same visit in February, Conservative Lady Meyer complimented Ms Ribeiro-Addy’s hair and asked her if she could touch it, without waiting for a reply or permission.

 The facts of the incident involving the Labour MP for Clapham and Brixton Hill were not disputed, the committee said.